paolorc/auction_starter_back/README.md

 # Auctions backend App!

-Web app based on react and nestJs as the main framework for the backend.
-React let us create web applications in a manner that we control how to scale and develop our applications. \
-NestJs let us to have a small setup boilerplate to start adding some logic and code without starting from zero.
-Also it has the capabilities to be scalable, modularized and comes with typescript by default!.
+NestJS backend application for the web app Auction Now!

+## Stack

+- MongoDB
+- Typescript
+- NodeJS
+- Atlas Cloud

 ### Requirements

 - node > 14.18.0
 - npm > 6.14
-- a cluster created in Atlas mongo db and complete the variable inside `.env`
+- a cluster created in Atlas mongo db and complete the variable inside `.env` `DB_SRV`

 ### To Run the project follow the next commands